-“Let’s go Dutch” or “Dutch the bill”, is a phrase that has become extremely common in terms of usage and popularity among the masses lately.
-The term indicates that each person in the group while dining out pays for their own share.
-The practice of splitting bills is more popular among the youth, as the masses are becoming more financially independent, especially women, and have become used to paying their own restaurant bills.
+“Let’s go Dutch” or “Dutch the bill,” is a phrase that has become extremely common in terms of usage and popularity among the masses lately.
+The term indicates that each person in the group while dining out pays for their share.
+The practice of splitting bills is more popular among the youth, as the masses are becoming more financially independent, especially women, and have become used to paying their restaurant bills.

-There are a number of theories about the origin of the phrase ‘Going Dutch’, with different interpretations.
+There are many theories about the origin of the phrase ‘Going Dutch,’ with different interpretations.
 The most popular belief is that Holland has the custom of people of all genders being treated as equals.
-Therefore when two people go out and have a great meal together, they both pay for their half equally, i.e they split the bill or ‘Go Dutch’.
+Therefore when two people go out and have a great meal together, both of them pay equally, i.e., they split the bill or ‘Go Dutch.’

 Back in the day, the eldest male in the group was expected to pay for the entire meal, and it was socially unacceptable for anyone else to pay.
 It is, in fact, a real problem that many (especially broke-singles, and end-of-the-month-out-of-cash kind of people) face, but are too embarrassed to speak.

 And it’s not just a Tinder date we’re talking about.
 At high school reunions, get-togethers, and while eating out with friends or colleagues, the issue of the bill settlement always arises, where gauging the right amount of money to be paid by each person can be troublesome.
 The stress of paying the bill can take the joy out of the dining experience.

 The Dutch tradition of splitting bills after dining out solves this problem.
-The practice has caught on fast and is now socially acceptable especially while dining at restaurants across the globe.
+The practice has caught on fast and is now socially acceptable especially while eating at restaurants across the globe.